-F. Grievance Process
+- F. Grievance Process - 1.
+Generally

-1. Generally

-The Grievance Process begins when a Formal Complaint is filed or when the Title IX Coordinator signs a Formal Complaint and concludes the date the parties receive the Appeals Officer's written decision or the date on which an appeal is no longer timely.
-The District will endeavor to complete the Grievance Process within 90-120 days, absent extenuating circumstances or delays as described below.
+The Grievance Process begins when a Formal Complaint is filed or when the Title IX Coordinator signs a Formal Complaint.
+The District will endeavor to complete the Grievance Process within 45-60 days, absent extenuating circumstances or delays as described below.
 The District will treat both the Complainant and the Respondent equitably throughout the Grievance Process.

-Neither the Title IX Coordinator, the Decision-Maker, the Investigator, Appeals Officer, nor any person designated to facilitate an informal resolution process will have a conflict of interest or bias for or against Complainants or

-Respondents generally or for or against an individual Complainant or Respondent.
+Neither the Title IX Coordinator, the Decision-Maker, the Investigator, nor any person designated to facilitate an informal resolution process will have a conflict of interest or bias for or against Complainants or Respondents generally or for or against an individual Complainant or Respondent.